-The awarding of the Federal Perkins loans has been suspended for 2017/18 based on the fact that the program is scheduled to expire on September 30, 2017.
+The awarding of the Federal Perkins loans is suspended for 2018/19 because the program expired on September 30, 2017.

 Perkins Loan Description